 “So does this mean that more and more students are going to end up completely buried in debt?”

 Not really.
 Student debt is marked off, unlike normal debt.
 Thus, it will depend on how much cash you earn, and hence have to repay.
 Take note that it doesn’t lie on the total you have borrowed.
 As of the moment, most graduates have a high chance of not doing repayments for all the loans they got in full before their account is erased from memory beyond.

 What about those students who have it hard?

-Augar would also replace up to £3000 of loan with a grant, for the lowest-income students.
+Sugar would also replace up to £3000 of the loan with a grant, for the lowest-income students.
 But if they became moderate earners, it would make little difference.
 Only that small proportion of higher earners who will pay off their loan in full would benefit.

 How about for a millennial graduate?
 Will we ever benefit from this?

 Of course, there is a benefit.
-Being recognized by a various report that student debts are considered a dangerous misnomer.
-Being a threat prompted many people to pay everything early.
+Being recognized by various reports that student debts are considered a dangerous misnomer.
+Being a threat prompted many people to pay for everything early.